herrera-ignacio/architect-handbook/databases/acid.md

 #### 2. Read commiteted

-Each query in a transaction ly sees comitted stuff.
+Each query in a transaction only sees comitted stuff.

 * Lost updates
 * Non-repeatable reads